 A sign welcomes visitors to Hither Hills State Park, family camping at its best.

 A playground inside the parking lot area.

 State efforts push to revitalize New York’s magnificent but aging state parks.

 A place to sit and take it all in near the playground.

 Overview: Enjoy two miles of oceanfront beach and a 40 acre freshwater lake and the environmentally sensitive “Walking Dunes” while visiting Hither Hills State Park.
-The park is mostly attracts local vacationers who set up canvas tents or surplus, reinforced Army shelters on grassy campgrounds behind the beach.
-In recent time, the famous beachfront campground is scattered by mobile accommodations that range from waterproof nylon tents to $100,000 recreational vehicles with high-speed computers and cable television.
+The park mostly attracts local vacationers who set up canvas tents or surplus, reinforced Army shelters on grassy campgrounds behind the beach.
+In recent times, the beachfront campground is scattered by mobile accommodations that range from waterproof nylon tents to $150,000 recreational vehicles with high-speed WiFi and cable television.

 Facilities: Hither Hills State Park offers a beach, picnic tables, a playground, recreation programs, a nature trail, hiking, a bridle path, hunting, fishing, a campground with tent and trailer sites that face the ocean, cross-country skiing, and a food concession.
 Anglers can fish year-round and acquire permits to fish at night.
 The unique “walking dunes” of Napeague Harbor are located on the eastern boundary of the park, which also has woodlands filled with Russian olive, oak, shad, and pine trees.

 Lifeguards on Duty.